The Photochemical Birth of the Hydrated Electron in Liquid Water

 \section{Removing spin density contributions from the \ohradical}

-We can see from the Figure \ref{fig:SIelectronOH} exhibit a peak very close to 1, which confirm that we removed 1 electron localized in the \ohradical\ species.
-This result also confirm the presence of a radical rather that the ion ($\mathrm{OH}^{-}$) species in the simulation.
-After the remotion of the spin density around the radical we generated the \textit{modified} cube file presented in the right panels in Figure \ref{fig:SIlocalized}.
-Using this \textit{modified} cube files, we calculated the electron center and gyration radius.
+Figure \ref{fig:SIelectronOH} shows the probability density distribution function of the amount of the electron that is essentially removed from the candidate \ohradical\ species across all the ensemble of trajectories.
+The distribution exhibits a peak very close to 1, confirming that 1 electron is removed from a species that is the \ohradical\.
+This result also confirms the presence of a radical rather that the ion ($\mathrm{OH}^{-}$) in the simulation.
+After the removal of the spin density around the radical we generated the \textit{modified} cube file presented in the right panels in Figure \ref{fig:SIlocalized}.
+Using this \textit{modified} cube files, we determined the electron center and radius of gyration.